-I completed the Drum Beat Facilitator Training in 2010, and since then have facilitated Drum Beat programs at Nintirinyangi Cultural Training Centre with Cairns Indigenous Youth Empowerment Program, also at Smithfield and Trinity Bay State High School, with students in Foster Care, Special Needs Units and with those who have social or self-esteem issues or challenging behaviour.
-I’ve co-facilitated the Drum Beat program with Irene Colefax of The Flexible Learning Centre at Edge Hill and White Rock State School.
+Completed the Drum Beat Facilitator Training in 2010, and since then has facilitated Drum Beat programs at Nintirinyangi Cultural Training Centre with Cairns Indigenous Youth Empowerment Program, Cape York Girl Academy, Evolve Therapeutic Services Foster Care program, also at Smithfield and Trinity Bay State High School, with students in Foster Care, Special Needs Units and with those who have social or self-esteem issues or challenging behaviour.
+Also co-facilitated the Drum Beat program with Irene Colefax of The Flexible Learning Centre at Edge Hill State School and White Rock State School.

 “I thoroughly enjoy working with children and with rhythm, as it is a uniting and engaging medium, which operates on many levels.
 As a Drum Beat facilitator I am constantly rewarded and inspired by the way in which participants grow as individuals, their drumming skills, their confidence and the way they come to trust and feel safe to openly communicate, try new things and help each other, while working in a group situation.
 I especially love how they enjoy the ‘harmony’ created when our drumming becomes one.
 And of course, witnessing their courage to over come the fears and nerves before a final performance and the pride on their faces after performances.”